Home » Tutorials » How to Extract Frames from Video using OpenCV in Python

 Example

-I have run this code on Windows as shown below:
+I ran this code on Windows as shown below:

 Full Code